 All we know is that there is no guarantee of your account on Fiverr.
-Aside from the shoddy sellers/buyers, scammers, spammers, there are also many good freelancers who have been fired from Fiverr and without any valid reason.
+Aside from the shoddy sellers/buyers, scammers, spammers, many good freelancers also have been fired from Fiverr and without any valid reason.
 And it could be done by their system bug.

 But if you take the cash advance, Fiverr may not fire you.
 At least they will review your account manually & think wisely before doing it.
 So it will give your account an extra layer of security.
 Is not it a good thing?

 All we get an 80% of the order on Fiverr.
 And then the amount is added to a clearing period.
 Once the security period ends, Fiver will take another 40% of the remaining amount and send it to your balance (Available for Withdrawal).